For 14 out of the last 21 years, I’ve taught in Florida’s public school system.

 Last year, I moved to what the media and our state government likes to call a ‘failing school’.

 My school is the foundation of a collection of schools in our county’s urban center.
 It comes with all the challenges of an urban school.
+We’ve got tons of black and brown kids that live in poverty, too.
 Often times, when you teach in a non-Title 1, or you’re not in education, the perception is that the teachers in these schools just must not be as good as the teachers in other places where there are more academically successful students.
 That is fundamentally flawed thinking.
 We don’t see our work as failure.
 We don’t look in the eyes of our students and see statistics or failure either.

 Let me tell you what we’re not here for.